 Lip surgery can be used to treat both age-related changes and congenital anomalies.
 As you age, the skin loses elasticity, while the muscles lose tone and stretch, and fatty tissues in the face lose volume.
 These natural changes mean that lines, folds and wrinkles gradually become visible, which can be very noticeable around the mouth and lips.
 This can result in you feeling uncomfortable about your appearance.
 Some people are unhappy with the natural shape of their lips, which they feel are too thin, aren’t symmetrical or have an under-developed cupids bow.
+Some issues can be solved with lip fillers or other lip injections, while surgery is needed in other cases.

 If you’d like to see “Before & After” photos of Akademikliniken patients who have undergone lip surgery procedures, click on the Before & After tab above.